laravel/docs/billing.md

 <a name="strong-customer-authentication"></a>
 ## Strong Customer Authentication

-If you have a business in Europe you should take into account Strong Customer Authentication (SCA).
-These regulations were imposed in September 2019 by the European Union to prevent payment fraud and require some extra setup.
-Luckily, Stripe and Cashier are fully ready for this and will help you tackle this with ease.
+If your business is based in Europe you will need to abide by the Strong Customer Authentication (SCA) regulations.
+These regulations were imposed in September 2019 by the European Union to prevent payment fraud.
+Luckily, Stripe and Cashier are prepared for building SCA compliant applications.

-We recommend you review [Stripe's guide on PSD2 and SCA](https://stripe.com/en-be/guides/strong-customer-authentication) as well as [their docs on the new SCA API's](https://stripe.com/docs/strong-customer-authentication) before continuing.
+> {note} Before getting started, review [Stripe's guide on PSD2 and SCA](https://stripe.com/en-be/guides/strong-customer-authentication) as well as their [documentation on the new SCA API's](https://stripe.com/docs/strong-customer-authentication).

 <a name="handling-extra-payment-actions"></a>
-### Handling Extra Payment Actions
+### Payments Requiring Additional Confirmation

-One of the things SCA often requires is an extra verification action in order to verify a payment.
-When this happens, Cashier will throw an exception that informs you that this needed.
-You can do two things when that happens.
+SCA regulations often require extra verification in order to confirm and process a payment.
+When this happens, Cashier will throw an `IncompletePayment` exception that informs you that this extra verification is needed.
+After catching this exception, you have two options on how to proceed.

-First, you could redirect your customer to a dedicated payment page which ships with Cashier.
-This page is already registered with a route through its service provider.
-Catch the thrown `IncompletePayment` exception and redirect like in the example below:
+First, you could redirect your customer to the dedicated payment confirmation page which is included with Cashier.
+This page already has an associated route that is registered via Cashier's service provider.
+So, you may catch the `IncompletePayment` exception and redirect to the payment confirmation page:

     use Laravel\Cashier\Exceptions\IncompletePayment;

     try {
         $subscription = $user->newSubscription('default', $planId)
                                 ->create($paymentMethod);
     } catch (IncompletePayment $exception) {
         return redirect()->route(
             'cashier.payment',